+It is important to have a clear understanding on symptoms for hemorrhoids, rectal pain, anal fissures and constipation.
 At some time or another, many people find a little blood in their stool usually after a particularly hard bowel movement and can become confused and upset at such an event.
 At other times, alarmed individuals go to the doctor complaining of rectal pain after a bowel movement with no apparent blood in the stool.
 Often the doctor gives the diagnosis of anal fissure or hemorrhoid to these complaints.
 To most, this can sound foreboding.
 In fact, an anal fissure is like a paper cut in the internal anal sphincter.
 Hemorrhoids constitute another condition that is painful and sometimes the source of blood in the stool.
 A hemorrhoid is a kind of varicose vein in the anus.

 One French study showed that one-third of women had hemorrhoids or anal fissures after childbirth.
-One to ten million people in North America suffers from hemorrhoids.
+One to ten million people in North America suffers from hemorrhoids symptoms.
 Both of these conditions are common in both men and women.
 These conditions are often related to constipation and diarrhea.
 Constipation has been related to chronic tension in the pelvic muscles in adults and recently in a study at the Mayo Clinic in refractory constipation in children.

 The colon and rectum are structures that operate together in the activity of the evacuation of stool.
 Normal, non constipative bowel function involves the reflex relaxation of the external anal sphincters the pelvic floor muscles (along with sufficient tone in the colon) to allow the reflex of the sense of urgency with the filling of the rectum for fecal matter in the bowel to pass through the anal canal.
 Chronic tension in the bowel and pelvic floor triggered by anxiety can commonly result in constipation.